Senryū: Form and content

 This senryū, which can also be translated "Catching him / I see the robber / is my son," is not so much a personal experience of the author as an example of a type of situation (provided by a short comment called a maeku or fore-verse, which usually prefaces a number of examples) and/or a brief or witty rendition of an incident from history or the arts (plays, songs, tales, poetry, etc.).

+Senryū in the United States

+The first senryū circle in the United States was reportedly started by Japanese immigrants in Yakima, Washington, during the early 1900s.
+Over time, other senryū circles were established in Seattle and other Japanese communities in the Pacific Northwest.
+In 1938, the Los Angeles–based Kashu Mainichi Shimbun published its first senryū section.

+During the incarceration of Japanese Americans during World War II, senryū was a popular activity in the camps.

 English-language publications

 In the 1970s, Michael McClintock edited Seer Ox: American Senryu Magazine.
 In 1993, Michael Dylan Welch edited and published Fig Newtons: Senryū to Go, the first anthology of English-language senryū.